Default clauses in factoring agreements

 Default clauses define events that can let a factor stop funding, accelerate obligations, charge default fees, or exercise collection rights.

-Default provisions are often broader than a missed payment.
-They may include false representations, unauthorized changes to payment instructions, customer disputes, bankruptcy, tax liens, breached covenants, or default under another credit agreement.
+Default provisions in factoring agreements are often broader than a missed payment.
+They may include false representations on invoices, unauthorized changes to customer payment instructions, customer disputes above a threshold, the seller's bankruptcy or insolvency, tax liens filed against the business, breached covenants, or default under another credit agreement.
+Reading the full list of default triggers—not just the most obvious ones—is necessary before signing.

 Clause example